kene111/foondamate_mle/README.md

 We then find the overall mean, and compare.
 We take the highest mean value between the sentence and the classes and return the respective output.

+### How to run code:
+1) Kindly upload notebooks to colab and run indiviudal cells.
+2) Solution function is called "filter_sentence".

 [External Resources](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)